Ami Magazine: Coverage

-Controversy
+Controversies

-Some rabbis in the Williamsburg neighborhood of Brooklyn asked that Ami (along with the Jewish publications of Mishpacha and Hamodia) not be read after the magazine published a piece about Jewish religious terrorism perpetrated by Sikrikim and sympathizers of the Jerusalem-based Edah HaChareidis organization.
-The Satmar Rebbe of Kiryas Joel, Rav Aaron Teitelbaum, along with various other Jewish leaders, have since that time condemned some of the communities which make up the Edah HaChareidis for alleged extremism.
+Some rabbis in the Williamsburg neighborhood of Brooklyn asked that Ami (along with the Jewish publications of Mishpacha and Hamodia) not be read, after the magazine published a piece about Jewish religious terrorism perpetrated by Sikrikim and sympathizers of the Jerusalem-based Edah HaChareidis organization.
+The Satmar Rebbe of Kiryas Joel, Rabbi Aaron Teitelbaum, along with various other Jewish leaders, has since that time condemned some of the communities which make up the Edah HaChareidis for alleged extremism.

-In 2014, Ami Magazine featured a positive profile of the abusive Jewish cult Lev Tahor.
-The article was written by Ami Magazine's Editor-in-Chief Rabbi Yitzchok Frankfurter, but has in subsequent years published many article's condemning and exposing Lev Tahor's abusive and illicit action's.
+In 2014, Ami Magazine featured a positive profile of the Jewish cult Lev Tahor.